MENUMENU

 • 619.752.1955

-Home / Search Engine Optimization / Why Looking at Your Total SEO Traffic is Just Dead Wrong
+Home / Search Engine Optimization / Why Looking at Total SEO Traffic Is Misleading

 Website traffic is a complex thing.
 I have spent the last decade analyzing it and I can tell you with certainty that most people don’t understand important subtleties in their online traffic.
 In this post, I want to talk about some of those.
 Let’s start out with a couple non-SEO related items and then we will jump into SEO specifically.